-To the author of this New York Times article, Jessica Knoll, it’s clear we are talking dollars, not cents! (h/t Kara Cutruzzula) It’s not often that a writer has this much self-confidence, coming out swinging about money as though she were an investment banker on Wall Street!
+Being an artist often comes with the expectation that you must not want to be financially secure, much less successful.
+It’s refreshing when someone comes along to break that stereotype!
+Enter Jessica Knoll, the author of this New York Times article.
+It’s not often that a writer has this much self-confidence, coming out swinging about money as though she were an investment banker on Wall Street!

 Though I don’t measure my artistic success purely in terms of dollars, I do like that she explains how she wants to attain her goals through a multi-stream income.
 Instead of just getting paid for writing a book, she wants to make royalties from selling her book.
 Plus, she is pursuing getting that book optioned to a television or movie studio, and even to get paid again for adapting it to a screenplay.